geohackweek/datasharing/_episodes/04-cloud.md

   - E.g. Google App Engine, web applications

 - Software as a service (SaaS)
-  - E.g. ArcGIS on the cloud, Google Docs
+  - E.g. ArcGIS on the cloud, Google Docs, email

 - Data as a service
   - Collected data is shared in human readable form